 If the intent is to build self-respect, a person needs to learn how to usefully express self-respect.
 This is learned by finding out what a large group desires and teaching one’s self knowledge and skills in support of those group desires.
 Incremental efforts lead to incremental accomplishments, and incremental building of trust.
 Accurate and insightful expression of the risks and having developed the skills to minimize those risks (our actual capacity to contribute to group desires) earns us trust.
 Willful deceptive interactions block building additional trust (Demonstrated Unreliability, evidence).

 Therefore, if self-respect is desired, any effort that contradicts developing evidence of earned trust, is a waste of time.
 Any willful deception is an act to confuse evidence; deception of others or self-deception.

 Deception is the foundation of waste, fraud, and abuse.
 An act to avoid teaching one’s self to support a useful effort is the foundation of Arrogance.
 Deception and Arrogance are the foundations of Corruption.
 Corruption broadly kills passion and building growth opportunities.

 Significant Low-risk opportunities are only shared with broadly trusted associates.
-Trusted in their expression of logic/skills, trusted socially, and trusted emotionally; persons capable of “shared respect”; Common Sense.
+Trusted in their expression of logic/skills, trusted socially, and trusted emotionally; persons capable of “shared respect”; Professional Acumen.